top of page

 image.png

-Knowing that scale is something that wouldn't pay off greatly in this project, I went with a typical design of an arena map.
-It's symmetric and quite small, yet it leaves plenty of room for decision-making, thanks to its weapons and abilities.
-It also allowed for rapid iterations and quick changes, which was very helpful in this project.
+Since ambitious scale is something that wouldn't pay off greatly in this project, I went with the design of a symmetric arena map.
+It's not large, but it leaves plenty of room for decision-making, thanks to its weapons and abilities.
+It also allowed for rapid iterations and quick changes, which were very helpful in this project.

-The map contained a grappling hook spawn and two power weapon spawns: the energy sword and the sniper rifle (S7).
-The idea of this map was to collect the strongest combination of hook + energy sword where former is found on the most vulnerable point of the map and the latter on the most protected.
-The sniper rifle served as a counter to this strategy and it could be collected from a small "floating island" that can be reached via jump pads.
+The map contained a grappling hook spawn and two power weapon spawns: long-range and short-range weapons.
+The idea of this map was to collect the strongest combination of grappling hook + the melee weapon, where the former is found on the most vulnerable point of the map and the latter on the most protected.
+The long-range weapon served as a counter to this strategy, and it could be collected from a small "floating island" that can be reached via jump pads.

 SGIF.gif